 In any event, the state of things has caused me to want to share with you a bit about a medical humanities course I once took as an undergraduate at the University of Oklahoma.
-The course, Literature and Medicine, was co-taught by an English professor, Ronald Schleifer, and a physician / Medical School professor, Jerry Vannatta, MD.
+The course, Literature and Medicine, was co-taught by English professor, Ronald Schleifer, and physician / Medical School professor, Jerry Vannatta, MD.

 As Vannatta shares in a Sooner Magazine article (2005):

 The course examines the relationship of the humanistic study of literature and language with the art and science of medicine through literary and non-literary descriptions and narratives and examines somatic, psychological, scientific and social conceptions of illness and health.

 Here is where the double meaning of this post’s title comes in.
 Within the scope of this course, I explored the role of literature in creating symmetrical dialogue between physicians and patients, a role dependent upon novels (as in: an invented prose narrative that is usually long and complex and deals especially with human experience through a usually connected sequence of events) and a novel (as in: new and not resembling something formerly known or used) endeavor.

 At the heart of medicine is the relationship between the physician and the patient.
 A successful physician-patient relationship is a healing partnership in which each individual accepts mutual responsibility in the care process and is, in turn, treated with dignity and respect.
 This relationship is manifested in the dialogue between physician and patient.
 If this conversation is unbalanced, the relationship suffers, and consequently, the patient may not receive the best medical treatment.